cgreysongaito/AgriEco_Resilience/README.md

 ## Julia scripts and datasets

 ### Folder and file structure
-* figs &ndash; empty folder for figures to be placed (created in bacteriophage_figures.jl)
+* figs &ndash; empty folder for figures to be placed (created in AgriEco_figures.jl)
 * scripts
     * packages.jl &ndash; list of packages required (file used in other scripts)
+    * AgriEco_commoncode.jl &ndash; functions used in simulations and producing figures
+    * AgriEco_positivefeedbacks.jl &ndash; creation of positive feedbacks data
+    * AgriEco_timedelay.jl &ndash; creation of time delay data
+    * AgriEco_figures.jl &ndash; script to create all figures
 * .gitignore &ndash; file containing files and folders that git should ignore
 * LICENSE.txt &ndash; CC by 4.0 License for this repository
 * README.md &ndash; this file